 I do not plan all our lessons in advance.
 I do tear out the workbook pages, and divide into 36 weeks, place them in folders for clipboard work each week (math, grammar, and handwriting).
 But everything else, I divide into 36 weeks so I know about how many lessons we need to hit each week.
 When and how we hit them is up to us.
 And I use 36 weeks as a guide, but we school year round, and start the next level of whatever we are working on when we finish. =) My children do small tests in English, Maths etc. and I use Grade Cam Test Grader to mark the tests.
 It’s super easy to use which allows me to spend more time teaching rather than marking!

 Mostly, my children learn through hands on and reading.
 We use literature for just about everything; I haven’t found many math books I am a super huge fan of, so we do a lot of hands on for math.
+When they’re older, I’m going to show them learning cloud NZ and let them pick an online course to study.
+Learning is so important no matter how old you are!

 Our Homeschool Day